 - Instructions: You can drive and resume normal activities immediately after leaving, unless you have taken medication to relax you.
 It is important that you drink as much water or fluids as possible for the rest of the day and empty your bladder as often as possible.
 This will result in a more rapid clearance of radioactivity from your body.

-- Exam results: All PET-CT exams at McLaren Clarkston are interpreted by a radiologist.
+- Exam results: All PET-CT exams at McLaren Flint are interpreted by a radiologist.
 Your referring physician will communicate these results to you.